 43. Buy smaller amounts if you don’t need too much of it.
 This avoids food spoilage from keeping too long.

 44. Never shop on an empty stomach.
 You’ll tend to buy more when feeling hungry.

 45. Buy produce that will last much longer than others.
-E.g. pumpkins, squash, carrots, cabbage, potatoes and onions.
+E.g. pumpkins, squash, carrots, cabbage, potatoes and onions keep well.

 46. Check produce such as sweet potatoes, apples, and oranges to make sure that they are fresh and firm when you buy.
 Watch out for bruises, especially on bananas.

 48. Limit portion sizes to save money on groceries.
-You’ll avoid putting on weight too.
+You’ll become healthier and avoid putting on weight too.

 50. Keep regrowing your vegetables e.g. green onions by sniping off what you need and not harvesting the whole plant.

 51. Enjoy your free hot chocolate or cappuccino from your workplace hot drinks machine.

 52. Craving for Starbucks, but don’t want to pay?
 Earn points with Swagbucks.

 Use this link to get your free $5 sign up bonus.
 You redeem your points with FREE gift cards to use in your favorite stores including Starbucks.

 53. Keep track of food expiry and use by dates.
 Once a month, do an inventory check and look for food that’s closer to their use by dates.
 This way you don’t have to throw out expired food and waste money.